Marwa211-ang/Marwa211-ang/README.md

 - 👋 Hi, I’m Marwa
-- 👀 I’m interested in frontend(angular developer)
+- 👀 I’m interested in frontend(angular & react developer)
+- computer science graduated 2022
 - 📫 How to reach me ...
+-

 <!---
 Marwa211-ang/Marwa211-ang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.